-The Management Committee of Gardeen Housing Association has faced difficult challenges during 2020 to 2021 because of the COVID-19 pandemic.
-This has had an impact on Gardeen tenants as their incomes have been reduced through furlough, redundancy and ill health.
-The collection of rental income and management of voids remains a key focus for Gardeen Housing Association.
+The Management Committee of Gardeen Housing Association has faced another challenging year as a result of the Covid-19 pandemic.
+Tenants have been impacted through redundancy, ill health and loss of income.
+The impact of higher energy costs is also impacting on tenants.
+The collection of rental income and management of voids remains a key focus for Gardeen Housing.
 The Association has performed well in these areas when compared to our peers.
-Void re-let times have increased as a result of social distancing and there has been an impact on the repairs service due to lockdowns.
+Voids times have increased as a result of social distancing and additional health and safety checks.

-The Association has a smaller planned maintenance programme over the next year and this has lessened the impact of the pandemic.
 The Management Committee remains committed to providing a costed programme of planned maintenance and improvements.
-The Association has completed the programme replacement and renewal of smoke and heat alarms to ensure compliance with the new standard for fire safety set by the Scottish Government.
-This is to maintain Gardeen Housing Association homes to a high standard and to protect the investment in the community.
-A stock condition undertaken in 2021 will provide additional information on our homes to reassess the planned maintenance programme for the future.

 Brexit is likely to increase costs for the Association as procurement costs increase and this will continue to be monitored by the Management Committee.

-The Management Committee has also invested in software and hardware to enable staff to work from home and to ensure that data is protected.

-The Management Committee are focused on providing a local bespoke service to tenants and have worked with external advisers to update the Business Plan and financial projections to ensure that Gardeen is fit for purpose for the future.
+There are also new challenges as a result of increasing inflation and interest rates, resulting in higher costs.
+Gardeen staff have adopted a hybrid pattern of work and this will continue as long as performance and satisfaction levels remain high.
+The Management Committee are focused on providing a local bespoke service to tenants and have worked with external advisers to update the financial projections to ensure that Gardeen is fit for purpose for the future.

 The members of the Management Committee are pleased to confirm that the state of the financial affairs of Gardeen Housing Association is satisfactory.
-Prior to adjustments arising from the pension scheme, the surplus for the year was £152,843.
-However, pension adjustments of £339,948 resulted in a technical deficit of £187,105, compared to £93,710 surplus in 2020.
-The deficit this year is as a result of adjustments to recognise the specific liability that the Association has as a member of the SHAPS multi-employer pension scheme.

-The Management Committee notes that the Association shows a satisfactory position with net assets of £2,148,340.
+Prior to adjustments arising from the pension scheme, the surplus for the year was £130,454.
+However, favourable pension adjustments of £212,052 resulted in a final surplus for the year of £342,507.
+The Management Committee notes that the Association shows a satisfactory position with net assets of £2.491m.